rnx2024/Interactive-Profile-Map-using-R-Programming/README.md

 The dataset used is from Abe Caesar Perez of Kaggle.com <https://www.kaggle.com/datasets/abeperez/ph-presidential-elections>

 I have only extracted Presidential Candidates with complete information.
 I have not included 42 candidates from the dataset because of essential missing information such as city, province aand others.
-I have also added two additional columns for the dataset, lat and lng to map the their city locations on the leaflet map used.
+I have also added two additional columns for the dataset, lat and lng to map city locations on the leaflet map used.

-I have used the leaflet and htmltools packages in creating in interactive map.
+I have used the leaflet and htmltools packages in creating this interactive map.

 Anyone can use the code and make changes as long as this original repository is referenced.